(Back to the Beginning Algebra Homepage)

 A lot of numeric types of word problems revolve around translating English statements into mathematical ones.
 If you need a review on these translations, you can go back to Tutorial 4: Introduction to Variable Expressions and Equations.

-Just read and translate it left to right to set up your equation
+Just read and translate it left to right to set up your equation.

-Example 1: Twice the difference of a number and 1 is 4 more than that number.
+notebook Example 1: Twice the difference of a number and 1 is 4 more than that number.
 Find the number.

 Make sure that you read the question carefully several times.